Somali National Movement: Afraad

-One of the major units of the WSLF was the Fourth Brigade known as "Afraad" which was composed of Isaaq officers.
+One of the major units of the Western Somali Liberation Front (WSLF) was the Fourth Brigade known as "Afraad" which was founded in Gabiley, composed of Habar Awal, Isaaq officers, businessmen and elites.
 Afraad's initial objective was to liberate Somalis living in Somali Region of Ethiopia, but its focus later shifted due to increasing abuses against Isaaq civilian population perpetrated by WSLF.
 Killing, looting and rape of civilians by WSLF was common from 1978 onwards.
 This abuse was due to the Somali state employing the Ogadeni subsection of WSLF as a subsidiary militia that would be used to maintain control over the northern regions of Somalia.
 I. M. Lewis contextualises the period in which Afraad was formed as follows: The process of Daarood colonization of the north including seizure of property and economic favouritism at Isaaq expense, greatly intensified under Gani's brutal rule, with the systematic application of the apparatuses of state repression which increased in number and scope after the formation of the Isaaq-based Somali National Movement in April 1981Armed clashes between Afraad and the Ogaden forces of WSLF began shortly after 1979.
 An Isaaq army officer arrested 14 leading WSLF fighters who have been harassing and abusing the local population at Gobyar.

 From February 1982, Isaaq army officers and fighters from the Fourth Brigade started moving into Ethiopia where they formed the nucleus of what would later become the Somali National Movement.